 Pruning With Hand Pruners, General Technique

 - Perfect cut location for bypass pruners: For the most exactly-placed cut, line up the blade itself with your cutting site.
 Remember that the blade passes to the side of its thick base, so the precise spot that the blade comes through shifts about a 1/4” when you flip the tool.
-When cutting very close to a main stem (a common move), you’ll often feel you need to use the tool “upside down.”
+When cutting close to the main stem (a common move), you’ll often feel you need to use the tool “upside down.”

-- Select correct angle.
+- Select the correct angle.
 If your plant is opposite-branching, you should cut directly across the stem above the node.
 If it is alternate-branching, cutting straight across is fine, but it’s even better to cut on an angle sloping away from the single bud at the node.
 This drains rainwater away from the bud, so none gets trapped on the stem or in a crotch and promotes rotting.

 - Get the wood deep into the pruners.
 Completely open your pruners and get the branch all the way in.
 It’s tempting to snip-snip wood like your pruners were scissors, but this weaker cutting method will stress your hands and dull the blade tip.